Fiona Mactaggart: Personal life

 In 2003, Mactaggart received cancer treatment.

 Her father, the late Sir Ian Mactaggart, Bt, was a multimillionaire Glasgow property developer, Conservative candidate and Eurosceptic.
 Her mother's father, Sir Herbert Williams, Bt, was a Conservative Member of Parliament for 27 years.
 Her great-grandfather was Sir John Mactaggart, the first treasurer of the first branch of Keir Hardie's Labour Party.
 Her father left her a fifth of his £6.5m estate, and it is thought she was the second richest Labour MP.
 Critics often make an issue of Mactaggart's considerable wealth, with journalist Benedict Brogan describing her as "a Scottish laird who is as wealthy as she is humourless".

 Mactaggart owns three homes, one in London, one on the Isle of Islay and a flat in Slough.
 She has multiple sclerosis and is an ovarian cancer survivor.
 Her sister stood as a Parliamentary candidate for the Liberal Democrats in Devizes in the 1992 General Election.

+Mactaggart donated £300,000 to the Labour Party in 2023.